- Solar advice hub

 There are various solar panel grants available for certain households that want to go solar but can’t afford the upfront cost.
 These include:

-• The Home Upgrade Grant.
-There are currently 45 local authorities in England where households can access up to £10,000 in funding if they’re low-income, not connected to the gas grid, and have an Energy Performance Certificate (EPC) between D and G
+- The Home Upgrade Grant.
+There are currently hundreds of local authorities in England where households can access tens of thousands of pounds in funding if they’re low-income, not connected to the gas grid, and have an Energy Performance Certificate (EPC) between D and G

 Due to their stringent requirements, most households won’t be able to access these government incentives.
 If that includes you, Sunsave Plus may be the answer.